Aliiatt/Projects-/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-linux2/README.md

   sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
   sudo chown $(id -u):$(id -g) $HOME/.kube/config

+Alternatively, if you are the root user, you can run:

+  export KUBECONFIG=/etc/kubernetes/admin.conf

 You should now deploy a pod network to the cluster.
 Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: https://kubernetes.io/docs/concepts/cluster-administration/addons/

 Then you can join any number of worker nodes by running the following on each as root:

-  kubeadm join 172.31.3.109:6443 --token 1aiej0.kf0t4on7c7bm2hpa \
+kubeadm join 172.31.19.226:6443 --token 9tx5zh.p6s4njz4f2lvzz1v \
-      --discovery-token-ca-cert-hash sha256:0e2abfb56733665c0e6204217fef34be2a4f3c4b8d1ea44dff85666ddf722c02
+        --discovery-token-ca-cert-hash sha256:252671bcdd346adc2ecf7bf78defa1f27505b12947215930c5e1e57ccddcf037
 ```

-> Note to the Instructor: Note down the `kubeadm join ...` part in order to connect your worker nodes to the master node.
+> Note down the `kubeadm join ...` part in order to connect your worker nodes to the master node.
 Remember to run this command with `sudo`.

 - Run following commands to set up local `kubeconfig` on master node.